-Searching for a home and finding the right house can be a long process, especially in the competitive Canadian housing market home buyers in major cities are facing today.
+Searching for a home and finding the right house can be a long process, especially in the competitive Canadian housing market and with so many types of houses available, home buyers in major cities are facing today.
 The process of finding and making an offer on a house has the following set of steps:

 Conditions can be included in your offer so that you do not need to close if the conditions cannot be met.
 Some of the most common conditions include:

 |What is it?

 |You will be able to get a home inspection on the property, and the sale is based on the home inspection coming back without major issues.

 |The sale will be contingent on the buyer being able to get the needed financing to close.